 Through this experience with my Grandpa and many professional experiences in my career path, I have seen the benefits of advanced care planning first hand.
 I am honored to be a part of this initiative at Hospice of the West and the ability to “lead by example” for other health care professionals.

 Lisa has been a hospice professional for over 10 years after realizing the benefits of a multidisciplinary team approach for patient and family centered care, which increased quality of life for those she cared for.
-She started her hospice career as a case manager, providing direct patient care, and now serves as the Quality Assurance – Performance Improvement Coordinator at Hospice of the West.
+She started her hospice career as a case manager, providing direct patient care, and now serves as the Director of Hospice Services at Hospice of the West.
 Lisa is also the Outreach Director with the Hospice of the West partner, Turn-Key Health, a palliative illness management that delivers a specialized approach, with niche capabilities and expertise for conducting progressive and difficult conversations around goals of care and quality of life.